Soaring vocals, introspective lyricism

 Through the Blue, which was released in 2015.
 She followed up with her second EP, When You Lit The Sky, in 2017, along with a handful of singles and national tours.
 It was through her critically acclaimed 12-track debut album, Golden Days, that she gained much-deserved recognition and ignited the interest of Allen Stone who appeared on the album.
 Later that year, Haley began touring with the power-trio sister-band Joseph and with EDM/Indie pop artist Big Wild, who she currently works with as a bassist and back-up vocalist.
 During her first Europe tour in January of 2019, Haley was further granted the opportunity to record an acoustic album entitled London Sessions at the Legendary Abbey Road.

 Her highly anticipated 2021 single “Goner” was written in a bathtub in a vintage trailer in the midst of having an existential crisis.
 The songwriter confides, “it came to be about the romanization of nostalgia; the longing for what once was our youth and also the fear of death.
 It’s about my own internal struggle trying to stay present and at peace with who I am now, where I am now, and realize that my childlike self is still very much alive in me.

 It’s a reminder that I don’t need to be afraid or insecure with where I am in my life.”
-Featuring honey-dipped vocals, breezy guitars, and sweeping 70s inspired folk rock soundscapes, “Goner” is a sun-drenched melancholic daydream.
-The single marks the first off of her upcoming full length that promises to be “ quirky, dramatic, soft, somber, eclectic, and energetic.”
+Featuring honey-dipped vocals, breezy guitars, and sweeping 70s inspired folk-rock soundscapes, “Goner” is a sun-drenched melancholic daydream.
+The single marks the first off of her upcoming full length that promises to be “ quirky, dramatic, soft, sombre, eclectic, and energetic.”
 Kinda like Haley Johnsen.